Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - ReNet continues hacking satellites while CyteK offers they're service to defend satellites from ReNet.
 Out maned at first CyTek resorts to using prisoners even children of prisoner to fill their ranks.
 Many of them fight without knowing about it.
 Their deaths are hidden with the lie that they have short life spans

 - Limited in number and sort on time.
 The humans use prison slaves regardless of age as blue.type.
 The older the subject the greater the risk.
 Being that they are prisoners they have no qualms about controlling them directly using tech created by Kassia.
 They promise them freedom if they consent a promise that will be revoked if they inform others.
-They begin to even arrest citizens for the small  crimes even inventing new laws so they can build their ranks
+They begin to even arrest citizens for the small  crimes even inventing new laws so they can build their ranks.
+The majorty are

 - Blue Nation Cybervators are prisoners forced to fight many most or all fighting without knowing about it.
-The Blue nation sends blue slaves and CSDs to aid the nations in defeating
+The Blue nation sends blue slaves and CSDs to aid the nations in defeating Cybervators

 - Kyshumu meanwhile starts to remove the remaining few liberties the human who are the minority on the moon has.